fowlay/gerke-decoder/README.md

 ### Java

-The current version was developed using OpenJDK version 11.
-Other JDK versions may work also.
+OpenJDK version 11 or higher is recommended.

 ### Optional: Gnuplot

-The -S, -A and -P options, for plotting signal frequency, amplitude and phase, invoke the 'gnuplot' program.
-On Windows with Cygwin/X the gnuplot-base and gnuplot-X11 packages are needed.
+The -S, -A, -P, -Y and -M options, for plotting various aspects of the recorded signal, invoke the 'gnuplot' program.
+On major Linux distributions, if 'gnuplot' is not already installed, use the provided package manager to install it.

+On Windows with Cygwin/X the
+gnuplot-base and gnuplot-X11 packages are needed.

 ### GNU Make

 Building requires GNU Make.
-On Windows with Cygwin/X GNU Make is provided in the 'make' package.
+On Windows with Cygwin/X, GNU Make is provided in the 'make' package.

 ### The 'iirj' filter package